1. How MyServiceNSW Account works

 Refer to the MyServiceNSW Account privacy collection notice for more information about how you can manage your communications preferences.

-If you own a business and regularly manage NSW Government applications or grants, you have the option of creating a Business Profile within your Account.
+If you own a business or are authorised to transact on behalf of a business and regularly manage NSW Government applications or grants, you have the option of creating a Business Profile within your account.

-If you create a Business Profile within your account, you will be able to switch between your Business Profile and the ‘Personal’ area of your account.
-The services and information you can access in your Business profile may differ from the services and information you can access in the ‘Personal’ area of your account.
+If you create a Business Profile or are authorised to transact on behalf of a Business Profile within your account, you will be able to switch between the Business Profile and the ‘Personal’ area of your account.
+The services and information you can access in the Business profile may differ from the services and information you can access in the ‘Personal’ area of your account.

 Service NSW website